Colombianization of Leticia, Putumayo and Caquetá

 The Colombianization of Leticia, Putumayo and Caquetá is the name used to designate a process of transculturation or acculturation of the areas recognized under the sovereignty of Colombia, with the purpose of transplanting Colombian cultural traditions, in replacement of those cultivated in Peru.

 After a long border conflict, Peru recognized Colombia's possession of the area between the Caquetá and Putumayo rivers; and the so-called Leticia Trapeze, a corridor that provides Colombia with an outlet to the Amazon River.
 Both Peru and Colombia made efforts to try to secure these territories and their inhabitants for themselves.
 In practice, before 1922, Peru exercised sovereignty over most of the area that it claimed as its own.

 The Salomón-Lozano Treaty (1922) received great opposition from the population of the Peruvian department of Loreto, adjacent to the Colombian State.
-After two years of tension on the border, the Colombian-Peruvian War broke out, triggered by the occupation of Leticia by Peruvian civilians, and after the conflict, the situation remained in a status quo.
+After two years of tension on the border, the Colombia–Peru War broke out, triggered by the occupation of Leticia by Peruvian civilians, and after the conflict, the situation remained in a status quo.
 It was from that moment that the true process of Colombianization of these territories began, intervening in private and public organizations in the area, using the fiscal school, military service and the work of the Catholic Church to its favor.
 Currently, the Treaty is still in effect and recognized by both parties.

 Background

-The Peruvian-Colombian dispute traces its origins after the end of the independence struggles in Spanish America.
+The Colombian–Peruvian dispute traces its origins after the end of the independence struggles in Spanish America.
 Despite the initial negotiations between the two countries, the fall of Great Colombia and the turbulent political climate that followed prevented the delimitation of the border.

 After the Peruvian political instability, this nation sought recognition of its titles on the Amazon region.
 In its negotiations with Brazil, Peru obtained from this country the recognition of its sovereignty up to the Caquetá River.

 Until 1894, Peruvian diplomacy had negotiated sovereignty in the Amazon only with Ecuador and Brazil.
 That year, Colombia joined a tripartite convention with Ecuador and Peru that sought to resolve this dispute.
 The negotiations failed, since Colombia preferred to negotiate directly with Peru.

 At the beginning of the 20th century, Peru exercised de facto sovereignty over the disputed territories.
 As the Colombian historian Alberto Donadio admitted:

 In 1911 the dispute would become violent, with the so-called battle of La Pedrera.